kanata-pickleball/patterns/Follow-Through.md

 Consistent aiming in pickleball is not about steering the ball.
 It is about letting your **body move forward** and your **elbow guide the swing through the ball**.

+Bonus: Eye on the ball
+ - When the ball is on your side of the court, fix your gaze on it and imagine burning a hole in it;  hitting the ball on the sweet spot of your paddle.
+ - When the ball is on your opponent’s side, look for the available clues outside of the flight of the ball.

 Aim with your body.
 Confirm with your follow-through.
 Trust the motion.